FAForever/wiki-pages/New-To-FAF.md

 title: New To FAF? - Start Here
 description:
 published: true
-date: 2022-05-09T02:33:41.402Z
+date: 2022-05-09T02:42:01.977Z
 tags:
 editor: markdown
 dateCreated: 2022-05-09T00:09:41.949Z
 ---

 # What is FAF?
 FAForever is a non-profit organisation whose overall aim is to support the open and continued development of the game Supreme Commander: Forged Alliance Forever.
-When people say FAF, they may mean the [FAF Association](https://forum.faforever.com/topic/2347/what-is-the-association), the FAF client, the game itself, or the community of FAF players.
+When people say FAF, they may mean the FAF client, the game itself, the [FAF Association](https://forum.faforever.com/topic/2347/what-is-the-association), or the community of FAF players.

 # Useful Links